9 Best Neighborhoods to Live in Fort Lauderdale

 The famous shopping district runs across the isles.
 Top-tier shopping and dining are walkable from the residences.
 Locals hop on Las Olas Boulevard to either head to Fort Lauderdale’s beaches or the mainland.
 After a day away, residents come home to the peace and quiet afforded by living on a residential peninsula.

-The real attraction to Las Olas Isles is the waterfront out your door.
+The real attraction to Las Olas Isles is the waterfront out your door and the stunning views.
 Predominantly custom single-family homes, there are a few luxury condominium complexes.
 The median list price for the 24 homes for sale was $6.7 million in November 2022, and prices ranged from $419,500 to $35 million.

 Central Beach